mhd12e/devlix/docs/Getting_Started/installation.md

 - `odt2txt`: A requirement for `lfimg`
 - `gnumeric`: A requirement for `lfimg`
 - `zsh`: The shell we will use
-- `vim`: A code editor that only pros use
 - `go`: A programming language
 - `webkit2gtk`: `dwm` wont compile without it
 - `libxft`: `dwm` wont compile without it